 Beginner saxophones by British company Trevor James are manufactured in Taiwan, but designed and finished in Lenham, England.

 Trevor James’ The Horn Classic has been acclaimed as an excellent student saxophone since the brand’s emergence in the early 1990s.
 It was revamped as the Classic II in 2012.

-Priced approximately at the midway point above the Elkhart 100 Series and below the Yamaha 280, it has won three UK Music Industry Association awards, and is an extremely solid choice for a beginner saxophone that will last some time.
+Priced approximately at the midway point above the Elkhart 100 Series and below the Yamaha 280, it has won three UK Music Industry Association awards, and made our list of best saxophone for beginners due to its mix of durability and affordability.